 JET hires foreign teachers to work in schools, boards of education, and government offices throughout Japan.
 The hiring process is rigorous to get accepted.
 But it’s worth the time and effort.

-Although it’s known for placing assistant language teachers into smaller cities and rural areas, it’s still an amazing experience.
+Although it’s known for placing assistant language teachers in smaller cities and rural areas, it’s still an amazing experience.
 Plus, you get experience working in the public school system which gives you years of experience.

 As mentioned, the JET Programme is not an easy program to get accepted in.
-First, you need the following requirements to be be considered:
+First, you need the following requirements to be considered:

 - Have a Bachelor’s Degree